epicwin123/Lucas-Monsonis-Resit/Use Cases/Abridged Use Cases (Proper)/Use Case #9.md

 Goal: As an employee I need to get the population number that speaks a given language and include the percentage for use in my work
 Scope: World
 Level: Primary task
-Preconditions: World population + language
+Preconditions: World population + Language
 Success Condition: Report is received
 Fail Condition: No report created
 Primary Actor: Employee using the software to create report